 The restaurant also offers a toilet.
 It is a little squatting toilet (to which you will be probably used at this point when traveling through Southeast Asia) without a door.
 (I don’t know whether this door thing is normal or was just temporary)

-However, the toilet on the boat is not much better to be honest.
+However, the toilet on the boat is not much better, to be honest.
 Actually, I am not even sure whether you can even call that a toilet.
 More like a hole in the wall in order to let everything float outside into the water.
-So chose up to your preference 😉
+So, choose up to your preference 😉

 Keep on along the Tonle Sap